Exus Blog Article

 It’s one of the most solemn word pairings in the English language.
 It’s personal.
 We make promises in our private lives, at work, to ourselves.

 Promises carry a tangible psychological weight.
-Numerous psychological and economic studies show just how seriously we take making (and breaking) promises, and how promises greatly enhance cooperative behaviour.
+Numerous psychological and economic studies show just how seriously we take making (and breaking) promises, and how promises greatly enhance cooperative behavior.

 Promises also play a large role in business - and debt collections, too.
-Even in a globalised world, an old fashioned promise retains an acute power.
+Even in a globalized world, an old-fashioned promise retains an acute power.
 Few things are more intuitively obvious and more widely shared than that promises ought to be kept.

 But, while a concept like a promise might be fairly universal, the cultural lens through which it’s viewed might alter how and when promises are made.

 Other factors like praise, criticism, even when it's appropriate to speak are affected, too; culture adds a layer of nuance to universal qualities.
-Meyer found that national culture trumps organisational culture.
+Meyer found that national culture trumps organizational culture.